-Caroline County Public Schools transports approximately 5,526 children on 57 buses to and from school, traveling nearly 3,352 miles every school day.
-We take great pride in our driver training and equipment maintenance programs that are designed for the safety of our students.
+Caroline County Public Schools transports approximately 5,500 children on 57 buses to and from school, traveling over 3,300 miles every school day.
+We take great pride in our drivers, their training, and our equipment maintenance programs that are designed for the safety of our students.

 Frequently Asked Questions

 Caroline County Public Schools is committed to making well-informed decisions about delays and closings, and communicating decisions as quickly and reliably as we can.